A Geometric Heat-Flow Theory of Lagrangian Coherent Structures: Advection--Diffusion in Eulerian and Lagrangian Frames

+\begin{definition} \emph{Lagrangian coherent sets} $U\subset M$ are material sets that are metastable under the time-inhomogeneous heat flow \cref{eq:lagr_ADE}, i.e., the advection--diffusion equation in Lagrangian coordinates.
+By \emph{Lagrangian coherent structure} we mean the boundary of a Lagrangian coherent set.
+Since both notions define each other unambiguously, we will abbreviate both simply by LCS and use them mostly synonymously. \end{definition}

 The metric $g(t)$ is different from $g=g(0)$ unless $\Phi^{t}$ is an isometry, or, in physical terms, unless $\Phi^{t}$ corresponds to a solid body motion.
-Therefore, the Lagrangian diffusion is no longer isotropic with respect to $g$.
+Therefore, the Lagrangian diffusion is not isotropic with respect to $\mathfrak{g}$, even if the Eulerian diffusion was.
 This reflects the fact that the flow deformation may have pushed two particles apart or together, and thus their material exchange by diffusion at some later time point is, respectively, less and more likely; see \Cref{fig:diffusion_types}.
-These intuitive heuristics have been formalized and exploited in \cite{Thiffeault2003} to reduce the full-dimensional FPE to a one-dimensional FPE along the most contracting direction.
+These intuitive heuristics have been formalized and exploited in \cite{Thiffeault2003} to reduce the full-dimensional ADE to a one-dimensional ADE along the most contracting direction.